In the name of progress: Will technology solve inequality?

 Journal Special Issue: What sustains informality

 This Open Access special issue explores critical issues related to the nature of informal employment and its determinants.
 Read more

 Our research and policy briefs provide a short overview with key findings, lessons, and policy implications, from some of our key research outputs.

 Journal ArticleTaxation and social protection under governance decentralisation

-This article is currently available for early online view.
-Governments do not have perfect information regarding constituent priorities and needs...Institutional economics Intergovernmental fiscal relations State governments
+Governments do not have perfect information regarding constituent priorities and needs.
+This lack of knowledge opens the door for groups to lobby in order to affect the taxes they pay the government...Institutional economics Intergovernmental fiscal relations State governments

 Working PaperIs multi-party coalition government better for the protection of socially backward classes in India?

 The paper investigates whether multi-party coalition government is better for the protection of socially backward classes, i.e. Scheduled Castes, in India...Caste Equality and inequality Local government